by Monica Bearden, RD

 Anemia is a low level of healthy red blood cells (RBCs).
 RBCs carry oxygen from the lungs to the rest of the body.
 When RBCs are low, the body does not get enough oxygen.

-The cause of aplastic anemia is sometimes unknown.
+The risk of aplastic anemia is higher in those with:

 Bone Marrow Transplantation

 Badly damaged bone marrow may need to be replaced.
 Marrow from a donor will need to be matched.
 The healthy bone marrow should be able to make healthy RBCs again.

 Sometimes the cause is known and can be stopped.
 Medicine may be stopped.
 Exposure to radiation or chemicals may also be reduced.
 The doctor may choose to monitor the anemia until the bone marrow can recover.

 Most cases of aplastic anemia cannot be prevented.

 For others, limit exposure to toxins when possible.
 Use proper care when you are around things like gas, paint, oil, coal emissions, and industrial solvents.

 Aplastic Anemia and MDS International Foundation